Jean Haden-Guest, Lady Haden-Guest

 Jean Pauline Haden-Guest, Baroness Haden-Guest (March 1, 1921 – February 10, 2017; née Genia Pauline Hindes) was an American theatre director and television executive.
 She was the Director of the American National Theater and Academy and served as the Vice President and Head of Talent at CBS.
 Haden-Guest was the second wife of Peter Haden-Guest, 4th Baron Haden-Guest.

 Early life and family

-Lady Haden-Guest was born Genia Pauline Hindes in New York City on March 1, 1921, to Russian Jewish immigrants Albert George Hindes and Freida Muldavin Sadvoronsky.
+Haden-Guest was born Genia Pauline Hindes in New York City on March 1, 1921, to Russian Jewish immigrants Albert George Hindes and Freida Muldavin Sadvoronsky.
 She grew up being exposed to the arts and Russian and Jewish culture, and was influenced by the writings of Anton Chekhov.
 Her family spoke Yiddish, and she learned some of the language.

 Career

 Lady Haden-Guest served as Director of the American National Theater and Academy, a non-profit theatre production agency, before working as a representative for actors at the firm Wender & Associates.
 Later she worked for CBS, where she became Vice President and Head of Talent.